nic-dgl104-winter-2024/pattern-library/patterns/README.md

 <br>

-> Design patterns are essential for writing clean, efficient, and scalable code.
-They not only provide solutions to common problems but also make code more flexible and reusable.
+> Design templates work as a key to producing a perfect and functional framework and are helpful for developers in easily comprehending their code.
+In addition to solving common problems they help, also, to avoid duplication that would arise in case the code was not moduled.

 <br>

-Here's a brief overview and a list of some fundamental design patterns, divided into three main categories:
+Here's a brief overview and a list of some fundamental design patterns, divided into three main categories:Here's a brief overview and a list of some fundamental design patterns, divided into three main categories:

 ## 1. Creational Patterns